 Android malware spread by SMS

 The FluBot campaign sending scam messages became active in Finland in June and is still causing trouble.
 Based on reports received by the National Cyber Security Center (NCSC-FI), scam messages written in Finnish are being sent to thousands of people in Finland.
 Earlier this summer, the message said there is a package in delivery and contained a link for tracking the delivery.
 The link tried to lure the recipient to a scam website and install the malicious FluBot software.
 In the new campaign, the messages use a voicemail theme.
+This alert was discontinued on 17 August 2021 after the situation settled.

 Target group of the alert